eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-URI to a X509 certificate for the PermissionsCA in PEM format.
+URI to an X509 certificate for the PermissionsCA in PEM format.

 Supported URI schemes: file, data